photoprism/photoprism-docs/docs/known-issues.md

 ### Shared Domain

-Setting up PhotoPrism behind a [reverse proxy](getting-started/proxies/traefik.md) in a sub-directory on a shared domain is possible in principle.
-This method is experimental, however, and not generally recommended because a number of detailed issues remain to be addressed and technical expertise is required:
+Installation in a sub-directory on a shared domain is generally possible if you run your instance behind a [reverse proxy](getting-started/proxies/traefik.md).

+At the moment, this method is experimental.
+We do not recommend it because technical expertise is required and a number of specific issues still need to be addressed:

 - [Hosting: Resolve known issues when installing in a sub-directory on a shared domain #2391](https://github.com/photoprism/photoprism/issues/2391)